anamagvo/motion-pattern-analysis-orthopedic/README.md

    - Display real-time knee angles on the video
    - Generate plots of angle changes over time
    - Print minimum and maximum angles for both knees
+   - **Print step duration as the average time between local minima or maxima of either knee**

 5. Press 'q' to stop the video analysis and view the results